Dame Sarah Storey in her Dancing On Ice headshot

 Dame Sarah Storey on Lorraine in a red dress

-Dame Sarah Storey completed the Dancing On Ice line-up (Credit: ITV)
+Dame Sarah Storey has exited the Dancing On Ice line-up (Credit: ITV)

 What Dancing on Ice star Sarah Storey is famous for